-If a worker becomes aware of a child, young person or vulnerable adult may be abusing solvents they should be encouraged to seek professional help from their doctor or a counselor specialising in this area.
+If a worker becomes aware that a child, young person, or vulnerable adult may be abusing solvents they should be encouraged to seek professional help from their doctor or a counselor specialising in this area.

 Having said this, it is a criminal offence to allow anyone attending an activity run by an organisation to supply illegal drugs or use them on the premises.
 It is important to adopt zero tolerance on all illegal substances and draw up a protocol with the local police for dealing with such situations should they arise.
-All those attending the activity should be made aware of this protocol, which should be clearly displayed.

 For the individual involved:

-- Ask them to stop, warning them of the consequences if they do not e.g., suspension or ban from the group. - Inform parents/carers if the young person is under 16years. - Inform the parents/carers if the young person is over 16 years (with their permission). - Discuss with the young person the proposed course of action, particularly if they reoffend (e.g. informing the police). - Write down the content of any discussion with the young person, including the action taken and keep this in a secure place. - Liaise with the police to devise a strategy for dealing with the use of illegal substances.
+- Ask them to stop, warning them of the consequences if they do not e.g. suspension or ban from the group. - Inform parents/carers if the young person is under 16years. - Inform the parents/carers if the young person is over 16 years (with their permission). - Discuss with the young person the proposed course of action, particularly if they re- offend (e.g. informing the police). - Write down the content of any discussion with the young person, including the action taken and keep this in a secure place.

+Liaise with the police to devise a strategy for dealing with the use of illegal substances.